arduino/docs-content/content/arduino-cloud/01.guides/02.arduino-c/arduino-c.md

 When our sketch is ready, we can **compile & upload** our sketch to our board.
 This process can take some time, depending on how large your sketch is.

+1. First make sure that you have the [Create Agent](https://create.arduino.cc/getting-started/plugin/welcome) installed.
+This allows Arduino Cloud to communicate with your board in the web interface.
-1. First, make sure your board is connected and visible in the board selection menu.
+2. Check that your board is connected and visible in the board selection menu.
-2. Click the verify/upload button.
+3. Click the verify/upload button.
-3. Wait until the code has successfully been uploaded.
+4. Wait until the code has successfully been uploaded.
-4. Open the serial monitor tool to check for debug messages.
+5. Open the serial monitor tool to check for debug messages.
 If your board is failing to connect, it will print the errors here.

 ### Verify Connection